 There are strict limits on practices as outlined in our Blue Book - the book of policies, procedures and rules for Oak Hill baseball and softball.
 Copies of the Blue Book are generally available online, and every coach is familiar with their specific league's rules.

 In the fall, the majority of games play on Sundays for eight weeks, beginning after Labor Day.
 WeeBall games play on Saturday mornings.
 Some 6U or 8U games may be scheduled in the late afternoon on Saturdays, dependent on total number of teams in those divisions.
 An end of season tournament, which may consist of pool play, single or double elimination, or some combination of those formats, is scheduled for each division at the conclusion of the regular season games.
-Teams are limited to one practice a week, held at the complex on a pre-determined weeknight.
+Teams are limited to two practices a week, held at the complex on a pre-determined weeknight.
+Access to cage or field during these is at the discretion of the commissioners based on field availability and scheduling.
 Some teams, including both 14U baseball and all softball, interlock with other leagues - playing other area teams at locations away from OHYSA fields.

 Coach Selection Process

-Coaches in the league must go through an application process and background check each season.
+Coaches in the league must go through an application process each season and pass an annual background check.
 Coaching candidates are approved on a seasonal basis.
 A coach is allowed to be the Head Coach for only one team per season, but can be an assistant coach on another team if approved.
 Coaching Clinics are provided to our coaches at no charge.

 Game Rules and League Procedures

-At OHYSA we follow Major League Baseball and ASA Softball rules, with exceptions as noted in PONY Baseball and Softball rule books, and others specific to our Oak Hill Blue Book – the book of policies, procedures and rules for Oak Hill baseball and softball.
+At OHYSA we follow Major League Baseball and ASA Softball rules, with exceptions as noted in our Oak Hill Blue Book – the book of policies, procedures and rules for Oak Hill baseball and softball.
 Some rule exceptions are for safety of the players or to keep games to a reasonable schedule.
-Beginning with the Spring 2017 season, OHYSA is no longer affiliated with PONY but will continue to use the PONY rules as a basis of play until other policies are announced via website and email.

 OHYSA adheres to a strict Zero Tolerance policy for players, coaches, parents and spectators.
 For more information about this, and our conflict resolution policy, please visit the Ballpark Safety page of our website.